abhijitmahalle/k-means-image-segmentation/README.md

 # Image segmentation using k-means algorithm
 This repository contains program to perform image segmentation i.e. dividing the image into user-defined number of classes using k-means algorithm.
+The algorithm has been implemented from scratch without using inbuilt cv2 function.
 The below image of "traffic signal" has been divided into 4 classes.

 ## Instructions to run the code:
 ```